cga-wm/cga-wm.github.io/calendar.md

 - γr is unit weight of soil regolith (N/m^3)
 - H is soil regolith thickness (m)

+With knowledge of these variables, now we need to find the data to support them.

 Skill Building Challenge: Highest US landslide density challenge